-No, rabbits should not go more than 12 hours without eating anything because it could lead to a pH change in their GI tract which in turn could lead to painful gas.
-These painful gas would lead to decrease appetite and eventually not eating anything at all.
+No, rabbits should not go more than 12 hours without eating anything because it could lead to a pH change in their GI tract, which in turn could lead to painful gas.
+This painful gas would lead to a decreased appetite and eventually not eating anything at all.

-This condition is called GI stasis or the slowing of the passage of food.
-If left untreated, it could lead to organ failure and eventually, death.
+This condition is called GI stasis, or the slowing down of the passage of food.
+If left untreated, it could lead to organ failure and, eventually, death.